-I am interested in how flowing water and gravity shape the surface of the Earth in the past, present, and future.
+I am interested in how flowing water and gravity shape the surface of the Earth in the past, present, and future and how these processes influence surface-subsurface water interactions and impact water resources.
 Some of my work has involved geomorphic hazards including landslides, debris flows, and the impact of floods.
 I’ve had the opportunity to examine hillslope process geomorphology from slow creeping solifluction lobes in arctic Alaska to rapid downslope movement of debris flows in my work with the US Geological Survey quantifying post-fire debris-flow hazards in southern California and central Colorado, US.
 Most of my graduate and postdoctoral work has focused on rivers, sediment, erosion, biogeomorphic feedbacks, carbon dynamics, floods, geochronology, and surface hydrology.

 I utilize a variety of tools and methods in my research including intensive fieldwork, surveying and differential GPS, GIS and spatial analysis, multivariate and spatial statistics, analysis of remotely sensed imagery and lidar, collection and analytical methods of soil and water, and a combination of physically based and empirical models.